 Liquid spray streamers take on their familiar stringy form when they're propelled up a skinny tube and out of the aerosol can.
 That process is eerily reminiscent of how another Halloween mainstay, the spider, works with polymers, says biomedical engineer David L. Kaplan of Tufts University.
 Spiders turn a biopolymer solution into the sticky string we recognize as spider silk.

 When a spider pulls the silk protein through a narrow duct—akin to the skinny tube in the aerosol can—the amino acid chains align, coaxing them into their new form, Kaplan says.

 Kaplan and his coworkers have taken inspiration from both spiders and Silly String to develop a modified, extra-sticky version of spider silk that behaves like a spray streamer when extruded from a syringe.
 "We want to use it for medical reasons," particularly as an adhesive, Kaplan says.

 Even though sprayable foaming polymers have found some serious applications, no one's forgotten the silly spirit of the invention.
 Army Sgt.
-Neil Gussman of Echo Company, 2nd Battalion, 104th Aviation, currently stationed in Iraq, can vouch for that.
-"On our big, well-protected air base, we use Silly String as, well, Silly String.
-People spray it on each other in the barracks," he says.
+Neil Gussman of Echo Company, 2nd Battalion, 104th Aviation, who was stationed in Iraq in 2009, can vouch for that.
+"On our big, well-protected air base, we used Silly String as, well, Silly String.
+People sprayed it on each other in the barracks," he says.